The story so far ..................

 The club will be funded through player subscriptions, sponsorship, community donations and available grants (e.g. Sport England ‘Active Together’).

-Sport England have launched an ‘Active Together’ campaign whereby they will match any funding raised through Crowdfunder, to a maximum grant of £10,000.
+Sport England have launched an ‘Active Together’ campaign whereby they will consider matching any funding raised through Crowdfunder, to a maximum grant of £10,000.

 Thank you for reading and considering our campaign.
-We hope you are able to support our cause and the opportunity for all Kent-based footballing girls to be the best that they can be.
+We hope you are able to feel the passion and enthusiasm behind our cause, and can support us in some way - giving all Kent girls the opportunity to be the best footballers that they can be.